cjdelisle/return-to-abort/readme.md

 A small proof of concept using code introspection to make ROP exploitation really really suck.

+**NOTE:** This idea is not usable in practice, see issues below.

 ## Try it

-    # Yes really, it contains some bash and awk to "fix" the assembly.
-    bash ./safecall.c
+    make
+    ./demo

-If it doesn't implode, it works on your architecture (meaning it's i386/amd64)
+If it doesn't implode, it works on your architecture (meaning it's amd64)

-    bash ./safecall.c ./output
-    gdb ./output
+    gdb ./demo
     (gdb) disassemble main
     (gdb) disassemble test
     # check it out